sheng-liang/rio/docs/README.md

 ```

 When you point your workload to a git repo, Rio will automatically watch any commit or tag pushed to
 a specific branch (default is master).
-By default, Rio will pull and check the branch at a certain interval, but
+By default, Rio will pull and check the branch at a 15 second interval, but
 can be configured to use a webhook instead.

 ```bash